 "Our main goal is winning the national championship, not to beat Louisville," Miller said.

-Miller's sentiment is echoed by all his teammates, but that won't stop more articles being written about the implications of the game than can possibly be read in the four days before it finally tips off, though fans on both sides of the aisle will likely try.
-If the comments of Calipari and his players on Tuesday are any indication, none of those articles figure to include any incendiary quotes from the Cats, but the conversations in schools, workplaces and houses divided figure to go differently.
+Miller's sentiment is echoed by all his teammates, but that won't stop more articles from being written about the implications of the game than can possibly be read in the four days before it finally tips off, though fans on both sides of the aisle will likely try.
+If the comments of Calipari and his players on Tuesday are any indication, none of those stories figure to include any incendiary quotes from the Cats, but the conversations in schools, workplaces and houses divided figure to go differently.

 "I'm not (going to feed into the rivalry), our fans maybe.
 Our fans feed everything," Calipari said affectionately.